saghul/evergreen/docs/tasks.rst

-.. module:: flubber.tasks
+.. module:: evergreen.tasks

 Task: a cooperative *thread*
 ============================

-The tasks module provides one of the most important pieces of flubber, the `Task` class along with some utility functions.
+The tasks module provides one of the most important pieces of evergreen, the `Task` class along with some utility functions.
 The `Task` class encapsulates a unit of cooperative work and it has an API which is very similar to the `Thread` class in the standard library.